nuclio/nuclio/docs/setup/aks/getting-started-aks.md

 ```

 ## Granting Kubernetes and nuclio access to ACR
-To use AKS, you'll need to set up a secret so that AKS and the playground can access ACR.
+To use ACR, you'll need to set up a secret so that AKS and the playground can access it.
 There are 2 ways to authenticate with an Azure container registry for our case:
 - Service principal.
 You can assign a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-application-objects) to your registry, and your application or service can use it for headless authentication
 - Admin account.
 Each container registry includes an admin user account, which is disabled by default.
 You can enable the admin user and manage its credentials in the [Azure portal](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal#create-a-container-registry), or by using the Azure CLI

-Using an admin account would forfeit the ability to assign roles among other security concerns, so it is considered better practice to use a service principal and this is what we'll do:
+Using an admin account would forfeit the ability to assign roles among other security concerns, so it is considered better practice to create a service principal:

 ```sh
 az ad sp create-for-rbac --scopes /subscriptions/<subscription-id>/resourcegroups/<resource-group-name>/providers/Microsoft.ContainerRegistry/registries/<registry-name> --role Contributor --name <service-prinicpal-name>